ibm-cloud-docs/BlockStorage/replication.md

 - Snapshot that was used for the replication
 - Size of the replication
 - When it completed

+## Creating a duplicate of a replica

+You can create a duplicate of an existing {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.blockstoragefull}}.
+The duplicate volume inherits the capacity and performance options of the original LUN/volume by default and has a copy of the data up to the point-in-time of a snapshot.

+Duplicates can be created from both primary and replica volumes.
+The new duplicate is created in the same data center as the original volume.
+If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.

+Duplicate volumes can be accessed by a host for read/write as soon as the storage is provisioned.
+However, snapshots and replication aren't allowed until the data copy from the original to the duplicate is complete.

+For more information, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html)

 ## Canceling an existing replication